apache/causeway-site/content/core/dynamic-layouts.md

 Title: Static and Dynamic Layouts

+> You can also watch a [screencast](../getting-started/screencasts.html) demonstrating static and dynamic layouts.

 Because Isis implements the [naked objects pattern](http://en.wikipedia.org/wiki/Naked_objects), the domain objects are rendered in the UI based only metadata gleaned from the domain classes themselves.
+This metadata can be specified statically, using annotations, or dynamically, using a JSON file.

-## Specifying layout using annotations
+## Specifying layout statically, using annotations

-### @MemberOrder Annotation ###
+### The @MemberOrder Annotation ###

 To specify the relative order of domain class properties and classes, the `@MemberOrder` annotation is used.

 For example:

     public class ToDoItem {

         @MemberOrder(sequence="1")
         public String getDescription() { ... }